Demo Reel

 Game Design

-I have years of experience designing games and game mechanics across multiple genres.
-I’ve created many prototypes and completed and delivered award-winning and educationally successful games for iOS, Android, web, and VR, collaborating with content experts across many fields of study.
+I have years of experience designing games and game mechanics across multiple genres, often while collaborating with content experts from diverse fields.
+I’ve created numerous prototypes and completed and delivered award-winning and educationally successful games for iOS, Android, web, and VR.

 I realize that games don’t just need to be fun, but have intuitive and accessible user interfaces, adhere to performance specifications, and remain in scope.